idossha/LiveMD.nvim/README.md

 # LiveMD.nvim

 A lightweight, fast Markdown preview plugin for NeoVim that renders your Markdown files in a browser with live updates.
+Inspired by [markdown-preview.nvim](https://github.com/iamcco/markdown-preview.nvim)

 ## Features